The number of prospects that go on to purchase is what is referred to as conversion rate.

 In case you have a product out of stock, let it be known.
 Few things irritate users more than reading everything regarding a product they want to buy, adding it to a cart, and beginning the checkout process, just to discover the product is not available.

-The same is applicable to pricing; a user may invest $50 on a product; however, when they discover the shipping is $50 on top of that, they are probably not going to continue the sale.
-Displaying delivery pricing is a difficult business, but not impossible.
+The same applies to pricing.
+A user may invest $50 on a product; however, when they discover the shipping is $50 on top of that, they will probably not continue the sale.
+Displaying delivery pricing is a tricky business, but not impossible.
 An Ip to Country database will let you determine where a user is from and present them with a likely delivery price, for instance.

 3. Know Your USP (Unique Selling Proposition)

 This is what sets you apart from your competitors.
 If a visitor visits numerous websites searching for a product, why would they decide to purchase from you rather than elsewhere?
 Most businesses are not aware of their USP.

 Virtually all businesses have one, no matter if they are large or small businesses.
 However, not all of them are knowledgeable about it.
 If your business is family-owned, then that is a potential USP.
 Products that cannot be purchased somewhere else, high-quality ingredients, low prices, excellent customer support, free delivery, all these are USPs.
 You don’t need to be a marketer to know your USP and inform your users about it.

 4. Help The User Have Confidence in You

 Many people are still wary when purchasing on the internet, and rightly so.
 There are many people you really must not give your credit card details to.
 It is essential to provide the prospect every reason to have confidence in you.
 Explaining shipping procedures and showing privacy plainly, can also help the user to have confidence in you.